 South Florida opened its first college-preparatory, public boarding school in August 2014 and currently serves students in grades 6 through 10.
 At full capacity, we will serve 400 students in grades 6 - 12.
-The SEED School of Miami, a tuition-free public charter school, will help prepare its students for college success, excel in 21st-century careers, and build bright futures for themselves and their families.
+The SEED School of Miami will help prepare its students for college success, excel in 21st-century careers, and build bright futures for themselves and their families.

-SEED is more than a school - it is a comprehensive solution to the challenges some students face.
+SEED is more than a traditional school - it is a comprehensive solution to the challenges some students face.
 In a 24-hour, college-prep boarding school environment, SEED integrates a rigorous academic program with a nurturing boarding program, as well as supports graduates through college completion.
 Our results prove our model is working, and we are just getting started!
 Students are thriving academically, socially and emotionally.

 A program that speaks to our mission is the development of HALLS (Habits for Achieving Life Long Success).
 It is an integral part of the SEED experience instilling in students the characteristics that prepare them both academically and socially for success in college.
 HALLS is represented by four habits that are practiced both explicitly and implicitly across the 24-hour program: Social Intelligence, Endurance, Exploration, and Deliberation.
 Examples of HALLS topics may include: cooperation, tolerance, communication skills, courage and tenacity.